Elections in China: Direct elections

+People's congresses of counties (县), city districts (市辖区), towns (镇), townships (乡), and lastly ethnic townships (民族乡), are directly elected.
+The representative of these districts then elect the members of the People's Congress for the next administrative level: in most cases this would be the prefecture-level city.
+There are a few cities which are not divided into lower-level districts (不设区的市) and as such the city-wide Peoples' Congress is directly elected.
+Additionally, village (村) committee members and chairpersons are directly elected.

 Local People's Congresses

-Under the electoral law of 1 July 1979, nomination of candidates for direct elections (in counties, townships, etc.) can be made by the CCP, the various other political parties, mass organizations, or any voter seconded by at least 10 other voters.
-The final list of electoral candidates must be worked out through "discussion and consultation" or primary elections, which in practice is conducted by an election committee in consultation with small groups of voters.
+Under the electoral law of 1 July 1979, nomination of candidates for direct local elections (in counties, townships, etc.) can be made by the CCP, the various other political parties, mass organizations, or any voter seconded by at least 10 other voters.
+The final list of electoral candidates must be worked out through "discussion and consultation" or primary elections, which officially is conducted by an election committee in consultation with small groups of voters; though the candidates are chosen by CCP officials in practice.
 Election committee members are appointed by the standing committees of the people's congresses at the corresponding level.
 The process used for competitive races is known as the "three ups and three downs" (三上三下, sān shàng sān xià).
 According to the Chinese government, the "three ups and three downs" process is supposed to operate as follows: